FAQs About Dogs in Wheelchairs and Carts

 Dog carts can help dogs with hip dysplasia, paralysis, arthritis, soreness, neurological issues, surgery recovery, spinal problems, amputations, and general weakness in the limbs.
 The need for a cart depends upon the nature of the dog’s disorder and the severity of the disability.

-They come in various shapes and styles to help with particular disabilities:
+Dog wheelchairs and carts come in various shapes and styles to help with particular disabilities:

 • Two-wheeled carts can be helpful for dogs with rear limb weakness or for post-surgery rehabilitation.